 Return to a wide-legged standing position by turning the heels in and toes out and bringing hands to hips.
 Inhale to lead with the heart and lift yourself up, turning the front toes forward and bending the front knee to about 90 degrees.
 Send the arms out long and wide and gaze over your right fingertips to arrive in Warrior II (Virabhadrasana II).
 Breathe here to settle into the shape, and then send the right hand skyward as you wrap the left arm behind your lower back for Reverse Warrior (Viparita Virabhadrasana).
 Let your gaze follow your fingertips overhead as you offer your heart’s intentions to the cosmos.
 Then, sweep your right hand down in front of you to grab hold of your left hand in between your legs for Bound Side Angle Pose.
 Continue extending through the crown of your head to keep your spine long, rolling your left shoulder back and turning your chin toward the sky.
 Stay anchored in the past of your back foot and low in the present of your front thigh, as you look toward the brightness of the future ahead.

-Andrea Rice is the Managing Editor for AstroStyle and is also a writer and yoga teacher in Brooklyn, NY.
+Andrea Rice is the Managing Editor for AstroStyle and is also a writer and yoga teacher.
 Her work has also appeared in The New York Times, Yoga Journal, New York Yoga+Life magazine, Wanderlust Media, SONIMA, mindbodygreen and other online publications.
-Connect with Andrea on Facebook, Instagram, and Twitter, and sign up for her quarterly newsletter on her website.
+Connect with Andrea on

 Astrology & Asana: Partner Yoga for Libra Season